Worlds Beyond Number

 Worlds Beyond Number is an actual play audio drama podcast created by Erika Ishii, Aabria Iyengar, Taylor Moore, Brennan Lee Mulligan, Lou Wilson and narrated by the same group (minus Moore).
+The first campaign, titled The Wizard, the Witch, and the Wild One, was released to the public on March 1, 2023 and ran for four seasons.
+The second campaign, titled Solari, premiered on March 17, 2026.

-The first season was released to the public on March 1, 2023.
-The podcast is produced by publisher Fortunate Horse.
-Paid Patreon subscribers are able to enjoy exclusive content only produced on that platform.
+The podcast was originally produced by publisher Fortunate Horse.
+Paid Patreon subscribers have access to exclusive content only produced on that platform.

 History

 Worlds Beyond Number is an actual play audio drama; their initial story, entitled The Wizard, The Witch, & The Wild One, premiered in March 2023.
 It follows a trio of friends on their adventures through the fantastical world of Umora, a campaign setting created by Brennan Lee Mulligan.
 Mulligan serves as the initial gamemaster, while Erika Ishii plays the character of Ame, a witch; Aabria Iyengar plays Suvi, a wizard; and Lou Wilson plays Eursulon, a spirit.
 The first book of this campaign ran for four seasons with the finale released on August 12, 2025.

-The next campaign will be set in space and will feature Iyengar as the gamemaster.
-It is set to premiere in January 2026.
-Additionally, the show will record from a new studio.
+The second campaign, Solari, is set in space and features Iyengar as the gamemaster.
+It premiered on March 17, 2026.
+Additionally, the show is recorded from a new studio.
+In May 2026, they announced that Solari would go on hiatus during Iyengar's maternity leave, with Wilson serving as the gamemaster for an upcoming interstitial campaign.

+Also in May 2026, Worlds Beyond Number and Skybound announced a Kickstarter campaign for a prelude graphic novel adaptation based on The Wizard, The Witch, & The Wild One.
+The story was created by the cast members; the graphic novel will be scripted by Jadzia Axelrod with art by Sarah Webb.
+In June 2026, the campaign exceeded its funding goal on the day it launched.

 Production

 Worlds Beyond Number airs on a biweekly schedule on various public podcasting platforms.
 The show also has exclusive content for their Patreon subscribers; this includes their behind-the-scenes Fireside Chats aftershow.
-Taylor Moore, of Fortunate Horse, is the producer, designer, and composer.
-Moore creates the "soundscape" to accompany Mulligan's game descriptions; he uses Pro Tools.
+Taylor Moore, of Fortunate Horse, was the original producer, designer, and composer.
+Moore created the "soundscape" to accompany Mulligan's game descriptions; he used Pro Tools.
 Moore stated that they chose audio as their storytelling medium due to affordability.
 On the podcast's creation process, Moore explained that it starts with "a few story meetings, writers meetings" between him and Mulligan before Mulligan speaks "with the cast, usually one-on-one".
 From there, Moore builds "a recording studio in the bedroom of an Airbnb" in Los Angeles and they "record a bunch of episodes in there"; he then cuts these episodes with his assistant editor Jared Olson.